DOSull/spatial-epi/README.md

 # spatial-epi
-A collection of models in [Netlogo](tree/master/) along with other bits and pieces for thinking through how to do spatial epidemic spread modelling.
+A collection of models in [Netlogo](tree/master/) along with other bits and pieces for thinking through how to do spatial epidemic spread modelling, in a time of COVID.

 Three sets of models are available here as detailed below.

 ## Distributed stochastic branching model
 This model is a **spatially distributed** (i.e. regionalised) reimplementation of the stochastic [branching process](https://en.wikipedia.org/wiki/Branching_process) model described in